KislyjKisel/Raylib.lean/README.md

 * `cc`: c compiler invoked to compile ffi; `"cc"` by default.
 * `cflags`: additional flags passed to `cc`.
 * `lflags`: additional flags used to link test executable.
+* `cmdout`: if present, print output of commands used when building submodule.

 ## Example